Apr 07, 2026

 We all know that the Reserve Bank of India is the bank of all Indian banks, which is responsible for managing India’s monetary and financial system.
 So, when these banks need funds, they borrow from the RBI, and the rate at which the RBI lends money to commercial banks is called the Repo Rate.

-And the good news here is that the RBI recently slashed the repo rate by 0.50%, bringing it down to 5.50%.
+And the good news here is that in its latest Monetary Policy Committee (MPC), RBI recently slashed the repo rate by 25 bps from 5.50% to 5.25%.
 Think of it as getting an automatic discount on your overseas education loan interest rates!

 Why does RBI's Repo Rate Change?